OWASP/CheatSheetSeries/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

 Rule \#4 is for when you want to put untrusted data into a stylesheet or a style tag.
 CSS is surprisingly powerful, and can be used for numerous attacks.
 Therefore, it's important that you only use untrusted data in a property **value** and not into other places in style data.
 You should stay away from putting untrusted data into complex properties like `url`, `behavior`, and custom (`-moz-binding`).

-You should also not put untrusted data into IE’s expression property value which allows JavaScript.
+You should also not put untrusted data into IE's expression property value which allows JavaScript.

 Property value: